WestDRI/wgpages/content/driConnect.md

 conference lobby for the entire duration of the conference.

-The 2015-2017 showcase videos are not online (copyright restrictions), but Alex will be happy to demo them to you in private.
+The 2015-2017 showcase videos are not online (copyright restrictions), but Alex will be happy to demo them to you offline.

-We would love to discuss how we could make these two outreach programs work better in the future, and find ways to collaborate on them.
-Would it make sense to merge *"Visualize This!"* and *"Seeing Big showcase"*, and how would we do it?
+We would love to discuss how we could **make these two outreach programs work better in the future**, and find ways to collaborate on them.
+Would it make sense to **merge *"Visualize This!"* and *"Seeing Big showcase"***, and how would we do it?

 We could use some help from the Alliance:
-1. funding of prizes,
+1. funding of prizes - this would really boost participation!
-1. comms (announcement and advertising).
+1. comms (announcement and advertising),
+1. any ideas to make these programs more effective.